IOWA, USA — EDITOR'S NOTE: The above video reflects data compiled on Jan. 24, 2022, by the Iowa Department of Public Health.

-To find out how and where to schedule a vaccine appointment, click here.
+To find out how and where to schedule a vaccine appointment for children 5-11, click here.

 COVID-19 data is now updated to the state's dashboard each Wednesday around midday, instead of daily.
 This story will reflect each Wednesday's update.

 Jan.
 24, 2022 Update (Certain metrics will be updated Mondays, Wednesdays and Fridays)

 - 761,742 statewide positive tests (+17,990 from Jan.
 21)

 - 25.3% 14-day positivity rate (+0.1% from Jan.
 21)

 - 935 COVID hospitalizations (-22 from Jan.
 21)